 Food in spring (January to March of Lunar calendar)

-Vegetables: pepper, green pepper, color pepper, onion, cauliflower, sweet beans, peas, celery, lettuce, shepherd’s purse, rape, spinach, Chinese toon, bamboo shoots, Malan head, bottle gourd, leek.
+Vegetables: green pepper, color pepper, onion, cauliflower, sweet beans, peas, celery, lettuce, shepherd’s purse, rape, spinach, Chinese toon, bamboo shoots, Malan head, bottle gourd, leek.

 Food in summer (April to June by lunar calendar)

-Vegetables: pepper, loofah, balsam gourd, winter gourd, kidney bean, asparagus, water bamboo, onion, cucumber, gourd, pumpkin, amaranth, asparagus, water spinach, asparagus, asparagus, bamboo shoots, lettuce, tomato, cabbage, eggplant.
+Vegetables: loofah, balsam gourd, winter gourd, kidney bean, asparagus, water bamboo, onion, cucumber, gourd, pumpkin, amaranth, asparagus, water spinach, asparagus, asparagus, bamboo shoots, lettuce, tomato, cabbage, eggplant.

 Food in Autumn (July to September lunar calendar)